The power of vulnerability in leadership: 3 phrases that enhance collaboration

 1. “I don’t know.”

-2. “I don’t understand.”
+2. “I don’t understand”

-How many times have you been at a conference table (or more recently, in a virtual meeting), silently nodding your head along with the discussion while questions storm through your mind?
-This can impact us as individuals and limit the efficiency and effectiveness of the group’s progress as a whole.
-By voicing “I don’t understand,” we can expand our knowledge, can more accurately gauge our stance on a matter, and can determine how we (or our team members) can contribute to a process or project.
 Furthermore, by speaking up, we voice the thoughts or concerns which may similarly be held captive in our peers’ minds.
-This leads to a more open and clear discussion and shows others that they are in a safe space to be vulnerable as well.
-Given the pace the world is operating at today, it is inevitable there will be topics we are less knowledgeable on and approaches we are unfamiliar with; don’t hesitate to pause the conversation for thoughtful questions when uncertainty arises.
+This leads to a more open and clear discussion that shows others that they are in a safe space to be vulnerable as well.
+Given the pace the world is operating at today, it is inevitable there will be topics we are less knowledgeable on and approaches with which we are unfamiliar.
+This is precisely why vulnerability is important in today’s modern workplace.
+Don’t hesitate to pause the conversation for thoughtful questions when uncertainty arises.

-3. “I need help.”
+3. “I need help”

 Leading in the future world of work